 The provider had implemented systems for reviewing and investigating when things went wrong.
-There were comprehensive risk assessments in relation to safety issues.
+Risk assessments were in place in relation to safety issues.
+We noted not all risk assessments included a date to evidence review.
 Staff monitored and reviewed incidents.
 This helped staff to understand risks which led to effective risk management systems in the practice as well as safety improvements.